 Breakfast rooms in European hotels appear to remain a popular location for appreciating grotesque decoration while sipping one's morning coffee.
 In the case of the Decumani Hotel de Charme, where we stayed during a business trip to Naples, the decor dates back to the 17th century when the palazzo was the residence of an archbishop.
 Of more recent construction is the Dom Pedro Palace Hotel in Lisbon, site of a tax conference.
 Regrettably, the staff could offer no explanation about the origin of the enchanting grotesque decoration in the breakfast room and throughout this magnificent hotel.

-We are still surrounded today by these same decorative motifs as witnessed during a recent bicycle ride through the Market Street shopping area, just five minutes from our home in The Woodlands, TX.
+Today, we regularly encounter these same decorative motifs as witnessed during a recent bicycle ride through the Market Street shopping area, just five minutes from our home in The Woodlands, TX.